-Analysis by the Fiscal Research Division at the North Carolina General Assembly indicates that expanding Medicaid would benefit nearly every hospital in the state.
+Analysis provided by a member of the North Carolina General Assembly indicates that expanding Medicaid would benefit nearly every hospital in the state.
 North Carolina hospitals would collectively see hundreds of millions of dollars in net new annual revenue, and hundreds of thousands of people would gain access to affordable health coverage.

-Once fully phased in, the Fiscal Research Division of the General Assembly projects that Medicaid expansion could provide affordable coverage for up to 650,000 people and generate more than \$1.8 billion annually in hospital reimbursements.
+Once fully phased in, legislative analysis projects that Medicaid expansion could provide affordable coverage for up to 650,000 people and generate more than \$1.8 billion annually in hospital reimbursements.
 Even while covering the state's share of the costs, hospitals would see a nearly \$400 million net improvement in their financial standing.
 Preliminary estimates produced at the individual hospital level are provided in the Appendix.